 Browser Client Settings

 Custom Domain: If you want to work with a Custom Domain Name, that's possible (a paid option, see below).
 Enter the subdomain here.
-Don't forget to add a CNAME to the DNS for your domain (like
+Don't forget to first add a CNAME record to the DNS server for your domain (like

 myapp.mydomain.com) that points to